Kalakand Wontons Recipe

 • Shape all the wontons in the same manner.

 • Heat oil for frying in a pan over medium-high heat.
 Drop the wontons in hot oil and reduce the heat to medium.
 Fry the wontons until crispy and browned.
-Keep flipping them while frying.
+Flip them a few times while frying.

 • Drain on a plate lined with paper towels.

 • Garnish with silver foil and rose petals.
-Serve hot with chocolate sauce.
+Serve hot.

 Video